department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 #### What if I need help filling out my application forms?

 Call our toll-free hotline 877-222-VETS (<a href="tel:+1phonenumber">877-222-8387</a>), Monday to Friday, 8:00 a.m. to 8:00 p.m.
-EST. <br />
+EST.

 Get help from an accredited representative (a trained professional trusted to help with VA-related claims).
-[Request a representative](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=request-vso-representative).<br />
+[Request a representative](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=request-vso-representative).

 Or, [find your state’s Veterans agency](https://www.va.gov/statedva.htm).

 </div>